Reduce screen time and regain focus

 Carefully choose the content you consume

-And be ruthless about the content you consume.
+Be ruthless about what you consume.

 Protect your attention.
 It’s one of the most valuable things you have.